-The self-funding rules for long-term care can result in your estate being whittled down to pay care home fees.
+The current and, to a lesser extent, future funding rules for long-term care can result in your estate being whittled down to pay care home fees.
 The average stay in a residential care home in England is around 30 months and average fees can exceed £1,200 a week in some parts of the UK.
-It may possible to plan your affairs to limit the cost, but this is an area where in-depth knowledge is vital and many dangerous myths exist - such as 'just give it all away first'.
+It may be possible to plan your affairs to limit the cost, but this is an area where in-depth knowledge is vital and many dangerous myths exist - such as 'just give it all away first'.

-To mitigate IHT, you should consider not only your will, but also what opportunities you have to make lifetime gifts.
+To mitigate IHT, you should consider not only your will, but also any opportunities you have to make lifetime gifts.
 Today's IHT regime has a favourable treatment for lifetime gifts.
 For example, outright gifts made more than seven years before death are completely free of IHT, as are regular gifts, regardless of size, when made out of income, provided that they do not reduce your standard of living.